acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## Automated Check - Scheduled

 * Uses:
-    + Sometimes it's not feasible to automate a check on an event.
+    + It's not always feasible to automate a check on an event.
-    + Even if you use an interactive integration option, you should still occasionally check your content as a whole.
+    + If you use an interactive integration option, you still might want to occasionally check your content as a whole.
     + Automatically check your content after updating terminology or guidelines.
     + A suite of dashboards helps you assess performance, pinpoint problems, and improve your content operation.
 * Connection: